jesspoemape/streaks-clone/README.md

 ## Introduction
 ### About the project
 This SPA is a clone of the Streaks app: a place to track your progress on forming good habits.
+The user can pick up to 6 habits to track progress of.
+As the user checks in every day, their streak increases.
+If the user misses a day, their streak resets back to zero.
 * [Live site: Coming Soon!]

 ### 1. Front-End